Last updated 20 May 2026

 Jobscan

-Heavier weight on resume-to-JD matching and keyword coverage; weaker as a full application CRM but strong for tailoring each submission.
+Heavier weight on resume to JD matching and keyword coverage; weaker as a full application CRM but strong for tailoring each submission.

 Notion, Sheets, or a lightweight CRM